Diamante-Smith/osticket-prereqs/README.md

 <br>

-- Once it is finished click on close go back to the webpage and load 127.0.0.1
+- Once it is finished, click on close go back to the webpage and load 127.0.0.1